juftin/dotfiles/docs/dotfiles/features.md

 #### Logging

 -   `log_event`: Log an event with a timestamp and a message.
 Supports different levels such as info, error, warning, debug, and critical.

-This document is intended to serve as a quick reference guide for the specified CLI commands and shell functions.

 ## Python